 The use of this journal is more fully discussed in our General Journal in Accounting post.

-The sub-division of the journal into general and special journals is summarized in the diagram below.
+The diagram below summarizes the sub-division of the journal into general and special journals.

 Use of the Bookkeeping Journal